mongodb/mongodb-kubernetes/README.md

 > Note that in addition to public API key generation you need to whitelist the Kubernetes cluster IP in OpsManager

-Now with this data, copy the `samples/om-config-map-sample.yaml` to `samples/my-om-config-map.yaml`, `samples/om-replica-set-sample.yaml` to `samples/my-replica-set-sample.yaml` and edit them.

-> All files in the project starting with `my-` prefix are ignored by git so you can modify them locally at any time

-Create the config-map and replica set objects in Kubernetes:

-    $ kubectl apply -f my-om-config-map.yaml
-    configmap "ops-manager-config" configured
-    $ kubectl apply -f my-replica-set.yaml
-    service "alpha-service" created
-    mongodbreplicaset "liffey" created

-After executing this command you should have a working replica set that you can manage from Ops Manager.
+With this you will need to create two objects: a `Project`, which is a logical agrupation of MongoDB objects in Ops/Cloud Manager, and `Credentials`, which contain information about the users API Keys needed to perform actions in Ops/Cloud Manager.

+Please refer to [this link](docs/using-credentials.md) for complete documentation on how to do this.

 ## Check database connectivity

 After new deployment is created it's always good to check whether it works correctly.
 To do this you can deploy a small `node.js` application into Kubernetes cluster which will try to connect to database, create 3 records there and read all existing ones:

     $ eval $(minikube docker-env)